littleyu0820/Interview_Leetode/README.md

-	std::shared_ptr<std::vector<std::string>> file; //a pointer used to store each sentence std::map<std::string, unsigned> word_map; //word + total counter std::map<unsigned, unsigned> lines_map; //line + line counter(use to count the word occurs in each line) };
+	std::shared_ptr<std::vector<std::string>> file; //a pointer used to store each sentence std::map<std::string, unsigned> word_map; //word + total counter std::map<unsigned, unsigned> lines_map; //line + line counter(use to count the word occurs in each line) std::map<unsigned, std::string> sentence_map; // line + sentence in order to save the sentence
+	//We need to notice that map is searched by key not idnex so we can start from 1 which means line 1 };

 Read_Passage::Read_Passage(std::ifstream& input, const std::string search_word) : file(new std::vector<std::string>)